 - School of Natural and Environmental Sciences -

-Since 2016, CRGP has been working with students from the School of Natural and Environmental Sciences of Newcastle University, the enthusiasm and engagement of the students making a major contribution to the Cross River Gorilla project.
+Since 2016, CRGP has worked with students from the School of Natural and Environmental Sciences of Newcastle University, the enthusiasm and engagement of the students making a major contribution to the Cross River Gorilla project.

 The university involvement has consisted of several elements, a number of PhD Students have joined the committee, Year 2 students on placement with CRGP as part of their employability skills for a thirty five hour programme during their second year and Year 3 students working on dissertations centred on the work to save the endangered gorilla and the need for community support in this programme.
 In 2020 we are welcoming students from the Newcastle University Marine Biology BSc course to apply for placements.